Ambo-Studio/Cimple/README.md

 *MYSQL 4.2.0 - Or up -
 http://mysql.localhost.net.ar/downloads/mysql/4.1.html

-Support
+Support & Forum
 =

-You can get support at frederick@tacaly.com
+You can get support at Tacaly.com

 COPYRIGHT AND LICENSE
 =